 Administered by the Office of the Dean of the College, the FSI program is designed as a fellowship opportunity that you can attend without an additional financial burden.
 It is therefore of no cost to students receiving any amount of grant aid from the university.
 Students who do not receive grant aid from the university will still get free tuition and textbooks, but will be responsible for paying for room and board.

-In the summer of 2020, FSI will be held virtually beginning on June 27 (Saturday) and concluding on August 21 (Friday).
-Scholars will take one credit-bearing course.
+In the summer of 2021, FSI will be held virtually beginning on June 26 and concluding on August 13.
+Scholars will take one or two credit-bearing courses.

 For a more in-depth look at the FSI program, be sure to read the story Princeton 101: Freshman Scholars Institute immerses students in campus life.
 You can also learn more about the academic experience on our website.